deco3500-2017/-/1_Research.md

 Uber has made their service accessable 24/7, so they are always available.
 Furthermore, emphasis is placed on Uber's ability to operate in times of emergency as they are heavily relied upon to transport customers to a safe destination.
 In addition, Uber utilizes its extensive network of driver partners during times of emergency by using its Uber Partner app to send AMBER alters (child abduction) to all drivers who are online, because in their own words:<br>
 "the more eyes we have on the road, the safer we all are."

-<b>Conclusions</b>
-Uber's focus is clearly on improving the communities in which they operate, not just providing a successful taxi service.
+<b>conclusions:</b> Uber's focus is clearly on improving the communities in which they operate, not just providing a successful taxi service.
 This mindset is undoubtedly one of the main driving forces behind the company's success.
 Similarly, Moonlight will take the approach of improve saftey in the communities in which it is present.
 Initially the app will focus mostly on connecting members of the community to increase safety and mitigate potentially unsafe situations.
 However, it is critical to the success of Moonlight as a company that mindset be towards always improving community safety through whatever means possible, not just constrained to providing a successful app based service.
-That being said, the remainder of this document will focus specifically on functionality, security, and trust critical to the initiall success of Moonlight as a mobile application.
+That being said, the remainder of this document will focus specifically on functionality, security, and trust critical to the initial success of Moonlight as a mobile application.

 <h3>Driver Safety</h3>
 https://www.uber.com/en-AU/drive/safety/<br>